github/docs/content/osmand/troubleshooting/track-recording-issues.md

 ---

 This article addresses OsmAnd's GPS track recording issues. *'Background'* refers to the OsmAnd app not being displayed in the foreground, in particular when the device screen is off.
-The following issues have been observed over time in different Android versions:
+The following issues have been observed over time in different Android versions.

+## Track is messy while recorded

+Typically there are 2 sort of issues that leads of creating messy track.
+- Standing still on same place
+- Bad GPS signal and switching to network signal

 ## The system may kill background apps to save power
 Starting with Android 4.4 (or maybe before), new Android power saving options limit CPU max speed, screen brightness, and may kill running apps.
 Mitigations: